-No failures for inhalation resistance or exhalation resistance were observed; 34 failures for filtration performance were observed.
-Twenty-five failing units came from one production lot while the remaining 9 came from a second lot, both manufactured in 2007.
-This model currently has a five-year shelf life; Appendix 1 shows a KC letter to end users with shelf life information, which states respirators past their shelf life should be discarded [KC 2018].
+No failures for inhalation resistance, exhalation resistance, or filtration performance were observed-i.e., the performance data suggests that these units would be protective so long as a proper fit is achieved.
+This model currently has a five-year recommended shelf life; Appendix 1 shows a KC letter to end users with shelf life information, which states respirators past their shelf life should be discarded [KC 2018].
 Thus, these respirators tested are past their recommended shelf life.
-These findings pertain to KC units from Facility Four and may not be applicable to other stockpile facilities and/or under different environmental storage conditions.
+These findings pertain to KC units from Facility Five and may not be applicable to other stockpile facilities and/or under different environmental storage conditions.